 Want to learn more about how to use Airtable in your business?
 My operations biz pal Lanie offers some amazing training on using Airtable to rock your business.
 Check that out here!

 Need help deciding?

-I recommend you start with one area of your business to get set-up first and see how you like working in there.
+After you find your match, I recommend you start with one area of your business to get set-up first and see how you like working in there.
 It depends on your business what system area you want to get set-up first.